Welcome to the Premier Website for Professional Business Analysis

 Notice two further points on residual value:

-• Usually, an asset may not depreciate below its residual (salvage) value.
+• Usually, an asset may not depreciate below its Residual Value.

 Defining Time-Base Depreciation Schedules

-Depreciation schedules prescribe asset depreciation life and also the depreciation charge for each year.
-And, the country's tax laws specify which of these plans apply to various asset classes.
-Notice, however, that owners sometimes have very few schedule choices.
+Depreciation Schedules prescribe asset depreciation life and also the depreciation charge for each year.
+The country's tax laws specify which of these plans apply to various asset classes.
+Notice, however, that owners sometimes have a few schedule choices.

 Straight-line SL Depreciation